Or download our app "Guided Lessons by Education.com" on your device's app store.

 - As you slide the beads together, say the word slowly, blending the sounds.

-- Once the beads are in place, side by side, say the word as you normally would speak it.
+- Once the beads are in place, say the word as you would normally speak it.

 - Repeat the previous procedure for the word rat, and have the students do the activity with you.